 Provisioned (logical) storage space

 Because these days over 80% of the workloads are virtualized, it should be taken under consideration how much data exactly can be provisioned on a virtual machine.
 That is known as a provisioned or logical space.
 Which actually is the sum of all the virtual disks.
-In the storage systems the amount of data you are able to save depends on the space saving features, implemented on the storage system.
+In the storage systems, the amount of data you are able to save depends on the space-saving features, implemented in the storage system.
 Such features may include thin provisioning, snapshot, clone, etc. Additionally, important role plays the type of the data itself.

-Check out our Youtube channel to find more useful videos, advices and more about StorPool.
+Check out our Youtube channel to find more useful videos, advice and more about StorPool.